Aligning Explanations for Recommendation with Rating and Feature via Maximizing Mutual Information: RELATED WORK

 \section{RELATED WORK}

 Recent works on generating natural language-based explanations for recommendation can be summarized into two developing lines.
 The first line adopts more and more advanced model architecture.
 From RNN-based models \cite{att2seq,nrt,apref2seq,NETE}, to transformer-based \cite{peter,erra} or VAE-based \cite{CVAE,pevae} generators, and now several works \cite{pepler,rexplug,factual-exp,aaai24} have explored the explanation generation ability on LLM.
-Despite the model architectures being different, most of them are still trained with the MLE objective may not ensure the alignment properties.
+Despite the model architectures of previous works being different, most of them are still trained with the MLE objective may not ensure the alignment properties.
 The second line endeavors to incorporate rich auxiliary information into the explanation generation.
 Besides user and item ID, \cite{nrt,att2seq} condition the generation on the rating of the product, \cite{NETE,apref2seq,caml,ucepic} notice the importance of the feature and use pre-defined feature words to guide the generation process.
 Recently, \cite{factual-exp,erra} have developed retrieval augmented generation to make the generation more personalized and specific.
 Despite several generators having considered taking predicted rating or item feature as the input, only a few of them \cite{saer,dualpc,erra,NETE} design specific mechanisms to ensure the generated explanation is related to the input rating/feature.
 Hence, in this work, we focus on designing a model-agnostic fine-tuning framework for existing models to further enhance their ability of generating rating and feature-aligned explanations.

-Our work is similar to a recent work \cite{aaai24} which also introduces a RL-based fine-tuning method on GPT-2.
+Our work is similar to two recent works.
+PEVAE\cite{pevae} also introduces MI into the optimizing goal, which enhances the mutual information between input user-item pairs and the corresponding latent variable of VAE to improve the personalization of explanations.
+Compared with our work, PEVAE's MMI goal is a model-intrinsic design tailored for a VAE-based generator, while ours aims at developing a general and model-agnostic fine-tuning framework.
+LLM2ER-EQR \cite{aaai24} also introduces an RL-based fine-tuning method on GPT-2.
 However, this paper still treats mimicking user reviews as the main goal by developing specific rewards that measure the similarity between the generated explanation and the review, and it does not examine the impact of the generated explanation on real humans.
 Comparatively, our designed rewards represent two properties that can bring real benefits to end-users which are further verified through user studies.